null

 Here are some ideas for acting on the understanding that there’s ‘no away’.
 This list just scratches the surface; may we each find and share more impactful ways to steward life.

-• Make the Trash Bin a Last Resort: Before throwing something ‘away,’ consider how you might reuse or repurpose it.
+• Make the trash bin a last resort: Before throwing something ‘away,’ consider how you might reuse or repurpose it.
 If that’s not an option, can you donate it to someone who could?
 Can it be composted or recycled?

-• Audit the "End Game": Become a conscious gatekeeper.
-Before buying or creating something, consider what the end game is for the item, its ingredients and packaging.
-If the packaging or product itself is made to be disposable, look for a regenerative or compostable alternative.
+• Audit the "end game": Become a conscious gatekeeper.
+Before buying or creating something, consider what the end of life is for the item, as well as for its ingredients and packaging.
+If the packaging or product is made to be disposable but not biodegradable, look for a regenerative or compostable alternative.

-• Make Sharing and Trade part of your Style: Define style in your own way.
+• Make sharing and trade part of your style: Define style in your own way.
 Break the cycle of fast fashion and disposable home goods.
 Define your aesthetic, at least in part, through thrifting, sharing and trading with friends and neighbors.

 Multiple hands holding smlal green plants on green background